Shians/Nextflow-docs/docs/Operators.md

 These operators combine data from multiple channels.
 Use them to merge, join, or relate data streams for complex workflows.

 ### mix
+Use `mix` to merge multiple data sources into a single stream for unified processing.

 - **Input:** Two or more channels emitting any type of item.
 - **Output:** A single channel emitting all items from the input channels, in the order they become available.
-- **Use case:** Merge multiple data sources into a single stream for unified processing.

 ```groovy
 Channel
   .mix(Channel.of(1, 2), Channel.of(3, 4))